ScorpionMarcus/GDocContentImport/README.md

 # GDocContentImport

-GDocContentImport is a .NET console application that imports content from Google Docs into the main content zone of various pages on a website using a proprietary .NET-based CMS.
-The content is inserted into a content database called Cobalt.dbo.Content.
+GDocContentImport is a .NET console application that imports content from Google Docs into a proprietary .NET-based CMS.
+The content is inserted into an SQL Server content database table called Cobalt.dbo.Content.
+The program can handle multiple projects, and the Google Docs document must have a specific format to define project IDs and element IDs.

 ## Getting Started